nimati/FCAlertView/README.md

 ## More Customizations

-FCAlertView is an ongoing project with the goal of becoming the number 1 used custom AlertView for iOS.
-Improvements and changes are on the way, and here are some of the things that are coming soon to it:
+FCAlertView is an ongoing project with the goal of becoming the most used custom AlertView for iOS.
+Improvements and changes are on the way, and here are some of the things that are coming soon with it:

 - Adding TextFields
 - More Custom Animations